erlendaakre/erlendaakre.github.io/_posts/2011-03-09-supermoon-terrorizes-small-norwegian-village.md

 ![moon gravity change](/images/2011-moon-gravity.gif)

-**Update:** It seems the formula I used above is the "shared" gravitational force between the earth and the moon, [Phil plait comes up with](https://www.discovermagazine.com/the-sciences/no-the-supermoon-didnt-cause-the-japanese-earthquake/) a maximum 50% increase in the moons gravitational effect on the earth, which is a more useful number.
+**Update:** It seems the formula I used above is the "shared" gravitational force between the earth and the moon, [Phil Plait came up with](https://www.discovermagazine.com/the-sciences/no-the-supermoon-didnt-cause-the-japanese-earthquake/) a maximum 50% increase in the moons gravitational effect on the earth, which is a more useful number.
 Also he’s an astronomer, so I’d take his word over mine..
 On anything but Star Trek trivia :)

 When the moon is at it’s closest and at the same time line up with the sun, we get what’s called the Perigean spring time.
 In other words, a big ass tide :)